ezwang8/customer_banking/README.md

 ## Usage Instructions
 - **Start On Savings Account:**
-  The program starts with the savings account.
-You'll be asked to input your current savings account balance.
+  The program starts with the Savings account.
+You'll be asked to input your current Savings account balance.

-- **Savings' APR and Months:**
+- **Savings APR and Months:**
-  To finish calculating the savings' interest rate, you'll also be asked to input the savings account's APR and length of months.
+  To finish calculating the Savings' interest rate, you'll also be asked to input the Savings account's APR and length of months.

 - **Savings Interest Calculated:**
-  The program will use the savings account information to calculate the interest it'll earn and what your updated balance will become.
+  The program will use the Savings account information to calculate the interest it'll earn and what your updated balance will become.

 - **Continue On CD Account:**
   The program continues with the CD account.
 You'll be asked to input your current CD account balance.